jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * Use the MySQL inline option (-e) to grant the user, wp-user, the proper permissions needed for WordPress (section 12.5.2.6)
 * Retrieve the WordPress Installer Zip file
 * Extract the WordPress code
-* Move the extracted wordpress directory to /var/www/html/
+* Move the extracted wordpress directory to `/var/www/html/`
 * Rename the file wp-config-sample.php to wp-config.php in the `/var/www/html/wordpress` directory
 * Using the sed command find and replace in `/var/www/html/wordpress/wp-config.php` the place holders on line 23, 26, and 29
 * Install `firewalld` via the apt package manager – enable and start the service and permanently open port 80/tcp for http traffic on the public zone
-* Using the `chown` command change the ownership of the directory `/var/www/html/wordpress` to have owner and group be `www-data`
+* Using the `chown` command change the ownership of the directory `/var/www/html/wordpress` to have owner and group be `www-data`, which is the apache2 webserver's username
   * Make sure to use the `-R` flag to recursively change the ownership in all sub-directories as well

 #### Part Two - Manual Configuration Steps